Ramón Soria

 Ramón Soria Alonso (born 7 March 1989) is a Spanish professional footballer who plays as a defender.

 Club career

 Early career

-Soria spent five seasons developing with Villareal, which included one year with their reserve team for the 2008-2009 season.
-Soria would then join RCD Mallorca B from 2009-2011 where he also served as captain.
+Soria spent five seasons developing with Villarreal, which included one year with their reserve team for the 2008-2009 season.
+Soria would then join RCD Mallorca B from 2009 to 2011 where he also served as captain.
 Over the next three seasons Soria would play for three different Spanish clubs - Albacete Balompié, FC Jove Español and Teruel, before spending a short time in Norway with Gjøvik FF.

 Ottawa Fury

 Soria signed with NASL club Ottawa Fury FC as their first defender in the club's history on December 13, 2013.

 Celje

 In February 2016, Soria signed with Slovenian PrvaLiga club NK Celje.

 Puerto Rico FC

 In March 2016, Soria signed for NASL expansion side Puerto Rico.

 Formentera

 On 30 January 2018, Soria returned to Spain to sign with Segunda B side SD Formentera until the end of the season.
 He made 15 league appearances for Formentera and scored one goal.